nyu-mll/jiant/tutorials/setup_tutorial.md

 ### 3.b) Understanding the output logs

-We do support Tensorboard, however, you can also look at the logs to make sure everything in your experiment is running smoothly.
+We support Tensorboard, however, you can also look at the logs to make sure everything in your experiment is running smoothly.

+There's a lot going on here (including some debugging information that we're working on suppressing), but a lot of it is useful.
 The logs include:

 * The process of setting up and loading tasks
 * Restoring checkpoints (if applicable)
-* Printing out the Model architecture
 * Indexing your data into AllenNLP instances for preparation for training.
+* Printing out the model architecture
 * When you get to training stage, updates of the current progress and validation.

 One important thing to notice is that during training, the updates will swap between sst and mrpc.
-This is because for each training batch, we sample the tasks based on a parameter you can set in your experiment `weighting_method`, which is automatically set to proportional (so the largerthetask, the larger the probablty it will get sampled for a batch).
+This is because for each training batch, we sample the tasks based on a parameter you can set in your experiment `weighting_method`, which is automatically set to proportional (so the larger the task, the larger the probablty it will get sampled for a batch).

 After validating, you will see something like this:
 ```